Why is constrained neural language generation particularly challenging?: Discussion

-While the above directions outline some of the most pressing research challenges associated with constrained text generation, it is nevertheless a non-exhaustive list of all research problems that need increased attention.
-Other important open challenges include the use of constrained text generation for personalized agents in a wide variety of contexts, such as in dialogue settings \cite{zhang2018personalizing}, and new benchmark datasets that are reflective of real-world constraints for both training/ fine-tuning and evaluating constrained text generation models.
+Other important open challenges include the use of constrained text generation for personalized agents in a wide variety of contexts \citep{zhang2024personalization, liu2025surveypersonalizedlargelanguage}, such as in dialogue settings \citep{zhang2018personalizing}, and new benchmark datasets that are reflective of real-world constraints for both training/fine-tuning and evaluating constrained text generation models \citep{ziyu2023through, mcintosh2024inadequacies, xu2024benchmarking}.